FAQ (Frequently Asked Questions)

 Our large carnivores (tigers, lions, etc.) eat domestic turkeys just like you have for Thanksgiving.
 The only difference is theirs have the heads, feet and feathers

 on.
-The smaller carnivores (foxes, great horned owl) eat chickens.
+The smaller carnivores (foxes, bobcat, owls) eat chickens.
 The bears eat everything.
-The lemurs, monkeys coatis and raccoons get fresh fruits and veggies and monkey chow, nuts and dates.
+The lemurs, monkeys and raccoons get fresh fruits and veggies and monkey chow, nuts and dates.
 (Thursday

 is jam sandwich day.)
 The emu gets cracked corn, emu chow, apples, and grass or clover in the spring and summer.